Techniques for Residual Powder Recycling 3D Printing

 A powder reclamation system for recovering and recycling unused metal powder from metal 3D printers.
 The system can connect to multiple printers and reclaim their unused powders.
 It separates oversized particles and recirculates the reclaimed powder back to the printers along with virgin powder.

-7. Closed-Loop Pneumatic System for Metal Powder Recycling in 3D Printing
+7. Closed-Loop Pneumatic System with Sealed Transfer Channel for Metal Powder Recycling in 3D Printers

 National Chung-Shan Institute of Science and Technology, 2020